HubSpot/Singularity/Docs/features/disaster-detection.md

 - `criticalOverdueTaskPortion` - If the portion of tasks taht are considered overdue is this fraction of the total running tasks in the cluster, a disaster is in progress.
 Defaults to `0.1` or one tenth of tasks are pending and overdue.

 **Lost Agents**
-- `checkLostAgents` - Use lost agents as a metric for determining if a disaster is in progress.
+- `checkLostSlaves` - Use lost agents as a metric for determining if a disaster is in progress.
 Disaster detection only counts agents that have transitioned from `ACTIVE` to `DEAD`.
 Agents that are gracefully decommissioned and removed won't trigger a disaster. (defaults to `true`)
-- `criticalLostAgentPortion` - If, during the past run of the poller, this portion of the total _active_ agents in the clsuter have transitioned from `ACTIVE` to `DEAD` a disaster is in progress.
+- `criticalLostSlavePortion` - If, during the past run of the poller, this portion of the total _active_ agents in the clsuter have transitioned from `ACTIVE` to `DEAD` a disaster is in progress.
 Defaults to `0.2` or one fifth of the agents in the cluster

 **Lost Tasks**
 - `checkLostTasks` - Use lost tasks as a metric for determining if a disaster is in progress (defaults to `true`)